nemo0/nemo0/README.md

 ### Hi!
 I am Subha 👋🏽
 🎨 I am a passionate learner who finds fun to code.
 I love to explore latest web technologies.
 * 👔 JavaScript is 💝.
 Backend is 🌟.
-* ⚡ Currently learning React.
+* ⚡ Currently viewing Vue.
 * 👓 Next in list is to work more in UI. 😁
 * 👨🏽‍🏫 Love to teach childrens who don't know anything about Computers.
 * 🌄 Mountains are favourite.